Post-Mortem: A Disastrous Git Merge and the Resulting Workflow

 git cherry-pick 7b8c9d0

-It worked.
-We got everything back.
-But it took the rest of the afternoon and part of the evening, and there was about a two-hour window where none of us were sure we'd recover all of it.
-One of the developers whose work was overwritten had already gone home for the day.
-We had to call him to ask if he had any local branches that might have commits we couldn't find on the server.
+Worked.
+Got everything back.
+But it took the rest of the afternoon and part of the evening, and for about two hours nobody was sure we'd recover all of it.
+One developer whose commits were overwritten had already gone home.
+Had to call him and ask if he still had any local branches with commits that existed only on his machine.

-He did, thankfully.
-One commit that existed only on his laptop.
+He did.
+One commit that lived solely on his laptop.

-That moment โ sitting in a conference room at 7pm, waiting for someone to confirm over the phone that yes, he still had the branch locally โ was when the stress really hit.
-Not the initial "oh no" of discovering the force push.
+That moment โ conference room at 7 PM, waiting for someone to confirm over the phone that the branch was still there locally โ was when the stress really registered.
+Not the initial discovery of the force push.
 That was more like shock.
-The real weight came later, in the quiet parts, when you're just waiting and hoping.
+The weight showed up later, in the quiet parts, when you're just sitting there waiting and hoping.

-The obvious one.
-Branch protection went back on main within the hour.
-But more than that โ we wrote a post-migration checklist and stuck it in our runbook.
-Any time we touch repo settings, org transfers, anything administrative, someone has to verify protection rules as the last step.
+Obvious first move.
+Protection went back on main within the hour.
+Beyond that โ we wrote a post-migration checklist and stuck it in the team runbook.
+Any time repo settings get touched, org transfers happen, anything administrative โ someone verifies protection rules as the last step.
 Two people sign off.

-It's the kind of process that feels like overkill until you remember why it exists.
+Feels like overkill until you remember why the checklist exists.

-We also set up a Slack alert that fires if branch protection is disabled on any repo in our org.
-That one took about fifteen minutes to configure through GitHub webhooks.
-Should have had it from the start.
-Didn't even occur to us.
+We also configured a Slack alert that fires whenever branch protection is disabled on any repo in the org.
+Took about fifteen minutes through GitHub webhooks.
+Should have existed from day one.

 {